gadget-framework/gadget2/docs/userguide.md

 checked to ensure that they are in the correct format, and if there is an error in the format Gadget will print an error message and stop.
-Note that when Gadget is checking the format of a data file containing a number of columns (eg. the ”area” file) it will only check the first data line in the file (so, for the case of the ”area” file it will check that there are 4 entries on the first row and then assume that all the other rows also have 4 entries).
+Note that when Gadget is checking the format of a data file containing a number of columns (eg. the "area" file) it will only check the first data line in the file (so, for the case of the "area" file it will check that there are 4 entries on the first row and then assume that all the other rows also have 4 entries).
 Hopefully, there should be enough information in these error messages to lead the user to the input file